kylekatarnls/business-day/README.md

     $holidayData = file_get_contents("https://someholidaysapi.com/holidays/?country=$country&state=$state&date=$date");

     return $holidayData
-        ? $holidayData['name'] // The function should return a unique string (like an name or an ID) : false; // or false if the day is not a holiday });
+        ? $holidayData['name'] // The function should return a unique string (like a name or an ID) : false; // or false if the day is not a holiday });
 ```